Formats

 )::Nothing

-Allow the format to perform caching once the empty sparse vector has been filled .
-By default this does nothing.
+Allow the format to perform finalization once the empty sparse vector has been filled (e.g. flushing metadata, patching chunk checksums).
+The default does nothing.

 DataAxesFormats.Formats.format_get_empty_dense_matrix!
 Function